dimroc/blog/_posts/2014-10-23-pundit-for-roles.md

 ---
 layout: post
-title: "pundit-for-roles"
+title: "Pundit for Roles on Rails"
 date: "Thu Oct 23 09:58:56 -0400 2014"
 tags: rails
 ---

 Roles are almost always a requirement for a web app.
-There are many good options out there, with the old guard being [CanCan](https://github.com/CanCanCommunity/cancancan) and [Rolify](https://github.com/RolifyCommunity/rolify).
+There are many good options out there for Rails, with the old guard being [CanCan](https://github.com/CanCanCommunity/cancancan) and [Rolify](https://github.com/RolifyCommunity/rolify).
 But then I met this newcomer, [Pundit](https://github.com/elabs/pundit), and its simplicity stole the show.

 <!--more-->

-The Rails 3 go-to was [CanCan](https://github.com/CanCanCommunity/cancancan), and I loved it.
+The Rails 3 goto was [CanCan](https://github.com/CanCanCommunity/cancancan), and I loved it.
 CanCan worked great with Devise and helped encapsulate everything role related into **Abilities**.

 Pundit encapsulates authorization and scoping through **Policies**, using pure ruby classes and amazingly intuitive convention over configuration.